sphinx-doc/sphinx/Doc-3k/library/xml.etree.elementtree.rst

 .. method:: Element.remove(subelement)

    Removes *subelement* from the element.
-Unlike the findXXX methods this method compares elements based on  the instance identity, not on tag value or contents.
+Unlike the findXYZ methods this method compares elements based on  the instance identity, not on tag value or contents.

 Element objects also support the following sequence type methods for working